Scientific Name

 Description

 Euphorbia neoarborescens is a sparsely branched succulent shrub or small tree that can grow up to 14 feet (4.25 m) tall.
-The deciduous leaves are fleshy, light green, obovate, up to 10 inches (25 cm) long, and up to 6 inches (15 cm) wide.
-The underside of young leaves is bright red, turning greenish on maturing.
-The stem is pale green, obtusely 5-angled, up to 4 inches (10 cm) thick, with scattered shallow projections along the angles occasionally crowned by a minute reddish brown spine.
+The deciduous leaves are fleshy, light green, obovate, measuring up to 10 inches (25 cm) in length and up to 6 inches (15 cm) in width.
+The underside of young leaves is bright red, turning green as they mature.
+The stem is pale green, obtusely 5-angled, with scattered, shallow projections along the angles, occasionally crowned by a minute, reddish-brown spine.
+It can reach up to 4 inches (10 cm) thick.
 On young plants, angles are more pronounced, and spines are larger.

-The small flowers are pale green tinged with pink and appear in 3- to 7-forked cymes on up to 2.6 inches (6 cm) long peduncles.
+The small flowers are pale green, tinged with pink, and appear in 3- to 7-forked cymes on peduncles that can grow up to 2.6 inches (6 cm) long.

 Hardiness